-Google My Business profiles are a great way to start your dental marketing strategy.
+Google Business Profile profiles are a great way to start your dental marketing strategy.
 You can find almost anything online.
 We mean it.
 If you search for anything online, you will get thousands of results to your questions in a matter of seconds.
 So making sure that your business has a recognizable online presence is one of the crucial steps in making your business grow.
 Search Business Group has prepared this article as a resource to its current partners and all who are interested in optimizing their business.

 Google Business Profile listings matter.

 You could, and should, imagine a search engine as a very committed librarian who is determined to get you exactly what you need.
 When you are searching for any information, you may not always know all the details, but you do know some of the general aspects.
 When you tell your search engine what it is you want to find, a hidden algorithm kicks into action and starts browsing all indexed data for matches that resemble your description.

 It would be hard for any search engine to understand that there is a relation between the services you offer and the needs of a person doing an online search if you haven’t given any useful information about what you do.
-Google My Business listings are a free tool that helps to categorize, or index, what your business does so more people can find it online.
+Google Business Profile listings are a free tool that helps to categorize, or index, what your business does so more people can find it online.

 Dental practices, like any other business, depend on well-organized information to have greater exposure online.
 An online presence means more qualified patients, and this translates into a healthy business that serves its community.
 This article will help Dental Health professionals better understanding the online marketing tools available to them and how to use them to their full potential.

-Creating a Dental Health Google My Business listing
+Creating a Dental Health Google Business Profile listing